strobe/sbt-ctags4s/README.md

 ### Warn

 it's still experemental.
-Currently works with Sbt 0.13x
+Currently works only with Sbt 0.13x

 ## About